Stjubit/TA-alert_forwarder/README.md

 ## Additional Infos

-This project is actually hosted in GitLab and synced bidirectionally with Github.
+This project is actually hosted in GitLab and synced to Github, but you can still contribute to this project in Github of course!